matt7salomon/matt7salomon.github.io/README.md

 ### Fine-tuning Llama3 on a mac silicone M1 (self-experiment):
 I was one of the first people to fine-tune a Llama3 8billion parameter on a Mac device and share the code on github.
 This code connects to huggingface and downloads the model and finetunes it on a public dataset.
 The reason this was challenging is that Macs dont have a Cuda GPU and bitsandbytes python module still doesnt support Mac so I had to find workarounds online.

-### Marketing Channel Attribution (finding the most successful advertisements in a campaign):
+### Retail Marketing Channel Attribution (finding the most successful advertisements in a campaign):
 wrote an object oriented code to share credit between offline an online marketing channels for user sign-ups using collected data from user’s browsing history.
 The client had used Facebook, google, TV, radio,... ads and wanted to find out which ads were most successful to readjust their marketing strategy.

 ### Converting legacy code between python/R/Java/Spark/Scala: